pnsn/dataflow_metrics/README.md

 [latest results](https://seismo.ess.washington.edu/ahutko/results_for_renate.txt)

 Rsynced every half hour.
 This version tosses out anything above 3920 cm/s^2 and is from 2021/4/1 to 2021/6/1.
+The first two columns simply count number of sncls where value is > 0.
+The last two summary columns count sncls where the number-of-hours-exceeding-threshold >= ceil(N_measurements/168) if N_measurements > 336.

 Also, I think from the first run (AccValueMax of 392 cm/s^2 and 2020/12/16 to 2021/5/27) you counted numbers wrong maybe?
 Here are the numbers I got: